 - Concentrate on only one or two issues and be organized in the meeting.
-Use personal stories to underscore a point about the issue that brings the concern home to the lawmaker's district or state (e.g., how full federal funding of IDEA is needed to continue to provide students with proper education and how the uncertainty over sequestration outcomes will impact your school/school district in the coming year).
+Use personal stories to underscore a point about the issue that brings the concern home to the lawmaker's district or state (e.g., how full federal funding of IDEA is needed to continue to provide students with proper education).
 Use only part of your allotted time to present your issue.
 This will leave time for you to hear the lawmaker's thoughts on the subject or to answer any of his or her questions.

 - Be careful not to antagonize or lecture the lawmaker; conversely, don't say only what you think the lawmaker wants to hear.
 Be straightforward, but courteous, in expressing your views and be receptive to the lawmaker's questions and comments.
 If the lawmaker doesn't volunteer his or her position on the issue, ask!

 - Don't feel that you need to know the answer to every question.
 If you are asked a question that you can't answer, don't guess.
 Instead, say that you will look into the question and give the lawmaker an answer as soon as possible.
 The ASHA Federal Advocacy Team at email@example.com will be happy to work with you on a response to the legislator.

 - Never discuss or make a campaign contribution when meeting with a lawmaker about a legislative issue.
 In fact, don't mention political contributions at all.